Osaze Odemwingie

 Why won’t foreign based players feel too important these days when in the national team camp there is not a single home based player making the first team…. even when there are in camp, they’re seen as players who just make up the number in the squad.

-UPLOAD YOUR MUSIC VIDEOS COMEDIES NEWS BIOGRAPHY DJ MIXTAPE AND MORE ON 9JAHITSONGS
+UPLOAD YOUR MUSIC VIDEOS COMEDIES NEWS BIOGRAPHY DJ MIXTAPES AND MORE ON 9JAHITSONGS